John R. Crockett III, joined LG&E and KU in January after serving as the chairman of Frost Brown Todd for nine years.

 Most recently, he was responsible for driving the firm’s growth and strategic planning, merger opportunities, ancillary business ventures, and new business opportunities.
 He also served on the firm’s executive and compensation committees.

 During his 27-year tenure at Frost Brown Todd, Crockett focused primarily in the areas of commercial litigation, products liability, and mass tort litigation.
-He is an experienced first chair trail lawyer, who regularly handled complex business matters and issues arising in the fields of electrical, chemical and mechanical engineering, metallurgy, fire cause and origin, accident reconstruction, and accounting.
+He is an experienced first chair trial lawyer, who regularly handled complex business matters and issues arising in the fields of electrical, chemical and mechanical engineering, metallurgy, fire cause and origin, accident reconstruction, and accounting.
 He represented LG&E and KU for a number of years in claims associated with the electric and gas operations.

 Crockett also practiced extensively in the areas of commercial and construction litigation, handling a wide array of commercial contract disputes and litigation arising from alleged defective construction of residential housing and commercial projects.